-- Machine learning for system interoperability in IIoT and Industry 4.0.
+- System interoperability in IIoT and Industry 4.0.

 I am the examiner of the following courses: